sl0/conv/docs/source/iptables-converter.rst

 Error handling
 ==============

-In accidential cases of errors the converter should give you a traceback wherin the word **ConverterError** appears.
+In accidental cases of errors the converter should give you a traceback wherin the word **ConverterError** appears.
 This is to let you get to know, where in your whole programming universe the error happend.